Parish Council Information

 Reporting of Highways Issues

 In order to report a matter you will need to know the name of the road where the issue has arisen or the postcode.
-The reported issue will be allocated a number, which you should retain and the number can then be used to look up on the same website, after a suitable time has elapsed, to see what progress has been made with the issue.
+The reported issue will be allocated a number, which you should retain and the number can then be used to look up on the same app, after a suitable time has elapsed, to see what progress has been made with the issue.

 Lancs Highways Report It website